cg-tuwien/ppsurf_modeling/README.md

 You can change hyperparameters in [configs/pps_modeling.yaml](configs/pps_modeling.yaml) or overwrite them in [pps_modeling.py](pps_modeling.py).
 The most important ones are:
 - `trainer.accelerator`: Set to "CPU" if you don't have a supported GPU.
 Expect around 10x longer training times.
 - `data.batch_size`: Reduce if you run out of GPU memory.
 Note: Pytorch usually fills almost the whole GPU memory, no matter how much it actually needs.
-Reducing the batch size will hurt convergence, so you should increase the number of epochs (`trainer.max_epochs` in YAML).
+Reducing the batch size will hurt convergence, so you should increase the number of epochs.
+If your system is using shared memory (check task manager), training will be significantly slower.
 - `data.workers`: Number of workers for data loading.
 Reduce if you run out of RAM or get a paging file error.
 Set to `0` for faster debugging on Windows.

 While training, only a minimal loss information is printed in the console.
 Additional loss curves and metrics can be seen via Tensorboard: